At a glance: Medicare health insurance in Massachusetts

 Medigap in Massachusetts

-There are nine insurers that offer Medigap plans in Massachusetts in 2020.
+There are nine insurers that offer Medigap plans in Massachusetts.
 Blue Cross Blue Shield of Massachusetts also offers a Medicare Select Medigap plan, in addition to the Core Plan and Supplement 1 (Prior to 2006, Massachusetts also had Medicare Supplement 2, which included coverage for prescription drugs; nationwide, all Medigap plans that included prescription drugs ceased to be available for purchase after the end of 2005 — people began enrolling in Medicare Part D instead — but people who had Supplement 2 in Massachusetts were allowed to keep it if they wanted to).

 In addition to having different standardization rules for Medigap coverage, Massachusetts has strong consumer protections in the Medigap market.
 It’s one of eight states where insurers are required to use community rating, which means that premiums cannot vary based on age.
 Community rating even extends to disabled Medicare beneficiaries under age 65 in Massachusetts.
 The state also prohibits pre-existing condition waiting periods on Medigap plans (in most states, Medigap insurers can impose pre-existing condition waiting periods of up to six months if the enrollee didn’t have continuous coverage prior to enrolling).